 The good news is that HSR is skinny by Texan right-of-way standards.
-On flat ground, you really only need 100′ – same as a standard H-town arterial.
+On flat ground, you really only need 100′ – same as a standard Houston arterial.
 And where rails cross active farm or ranchland, you can build overpasses that are little more than culverts.
 A couple MSE walls and a few beams to span 12 or 16 feet is all you need.
 Simple.

-Have a three-way with the Metroplex
+Build a loop through the Metroplex

 The only way to deal with Dallas-Fort Worth is two lines, one running directly into Dallas, one directly into Fort Worth.
 This wins from a travel time perspective, but gets tricky from a scheduling perspective, since you’re dividing trains into multiple termini.
 The trick, then, is to “close the loop” with a direct HSR link from Dallas to Fort Worth.
 Thus any train going to one city is going to the other, and vice versa, it just might take a bit longer.
 I don’t think the routing matters all that much.
 You can run it along the TRE for ease of acquisition, you could send it through Arlington or Grapevine, or you could go deep into multi-billion-megaproject territory and tunnel under DFW with a station at the terminal, a la CDG or Narita.
 As long as the trains can make the loop.